SovereignCloudStack/standards/Standards/scs-0112-v1-sonic.md

 - VLANs.
 Uisng VLANs to segment tenant networks requires the network switch to be configured.
 This can be manual or dynamic configuration via the ML2 Neutron driver.

 - EVPN/VXLAN on the switch.
 In this use case, SONiC runs on leaf switches.
-Leafs terminal VXLAN endpoints and run BGP/EVPN for the control plane.
+Leafs terminate VXLAN endpoints and run BGP/EVPN for the control plane.
 Again, the ML2 Neutron driver is used to dynamically configure the network switch.
 The link between the switch and the service is regular VLAN.

 - VXLAN on servers and switches.
 This is a hybrid use case, where most of the SDN to pushed to the server, but the network is still involved where support for bare metal hosts is needed.